bbatsov/metaredux/_posts/2019-04-02-ruby-s-creed.md

 creed - "optimizing for programming happiness".
 But what does this really mean?
 How does one optimize for happiness?

-Unfortunately I've never heart Matz speak about this, so I'll offer you my perspective instead - happiness is simplicity, readability, consistency, expressiveness and flexibility.
+Unfortunately I've never heard Matz speak about this, so I'll offer you my perspective instead - happiness is simplicity, readability, consistency, expressiveness and flexibility.
 If I have to describe happiness via Ruby code I'd probably do it like this: